-Before I was diagnosed with MS in 2012, my body did almost everything I wanted it to.
-It took me around the world, survived a serious car crash, gave birth to a surprisingly large baby and generally behaved itself.
-Sure, I never took part in one of those army fitness training programmes – I knew my limits, but I didn’t need to.
+Before I was diagnosed with multiple sclerosis (MS) in 2012, my body did almost everything I wanted.
+It took me around the world, survived a severe car crash, gave birth to a surprisingly large baby and generally behaved itself.
+Sure, I never took part in one of those army fitness training programmes – I knew my limits, but I didn't need to.
 I used to declare I was never ill.

 That boast would come back to haunt me.

 In short, by the time the first symptoms of MS began, my body image was fine.
 Sure, I thought I could do with losing the "baby weight" (11 years on), but I was always on the move and didn't give it too much thought.
 I was tall, strong and happy with how I looked.

 One day, I suddenly started to feel tired.
 Not just tired, but exhausted beyond all reason.
 I was 37, and I jokingly put it down to being closer to 40 than 30, but the intensity of it niggled in the back of my mind.
 Then came a whopping great relapse, where my body folded in upon itself, leaving me unable to walk or talk properly.

 Before I could catch my breath, I was poked, prodded and peered at in the hospital.
 My brain was put through a scanner, and my spine was pierced painfully by the biggest needle I'd ever seen.
 I was interrogated about every aspect of my body.

 By the time the answer finally came – MS – I was a wreck, physically and mentally.
 An autoimmune illness?
 Where my cherished body actually fought against itself?
 The thought was terrifying.
 Why was it doing this?
 Did my body really not like me at all?